cbzehner/cbzehner/src/posts/2020-01-30-podcast-history.md

 title: Podcast History
 ---

-Hi Supercasters,

-Thanks for dropping by!
 Here's a highlight reel of my history with podcasts:

 I first started listening to podcasts like [Planet Money](https://www.npr.org/sections/money/) and [This American Life](https://www.thisamericanlife.org/) on my iPod when I was an exchange student in Koblenz, Germany for a year.